-Size: 6 sound files (3 hr., 37 min.) digital, wav
+Size: 6 sound files (3 hr., 37 min.), digital, wav; 86 Pages, Transcript

 Format: Originally recorded as 6 sound files.
 Duration is 3 hr.; 37 min.

 Summary: An interview with Thurston and Sharon Twigg-Smith conducted 2013 April 21-May 25, by Marcia Morse, for the Archives of American Art at the Twigg-Smith's home in Honolulu, Hawaii.

 Interview of Thurston and Sharon Twigg-Smith, conducted by Marcia Morse for the Archives of American Art in their home.